gabemorris12/mechanism/readme.md

 ![image not found](https://github.com/gabemorris12/mechanism/raw/master/images/curve_xyz.png)

 The cam profile will always be extended to the front plane due to the manner in which SolidWorks defines the global coordinates.
-Next, select browse and choose the saved coordinate file.
+Next, select browse and choose the saved coordinate file, making sure that text files are able to be seen.

 ![image not found](https://github.com/gabemorris12/mechanism/raw/master/images/select_file.PNG)